CSIS-iLab/defense360_wp/README.md

 ## Contributing
 1. New features & updates should be created on individual branches.
 Branch from `master`
 2. When ready, submit pull request into `development`
-3. Travis will automatically deploy changes on `development` to the staging site
+3. TravisCI will automatically deploy changes on `development` to the staging site
 4. After reviewing your work on the staging site, use WPEngine to move from staging to live
 5. Submit a pull request from `development` into `master`.